Amouna95/AI_procurement_Bot/README.md

- # Advanced RAG (Retrival Augmented Generation using multi sources: PDF, URL, VIDEO, AUDIO, IMAGE
+ # AI Procurement Bot Powered by the Advanced RAG App – Handle PDFs, Web pages, Videos, Audios & Texts
 ### How does it work ?
 #### 1. sources (each source is converted into text):
 - PDF: extract the text from the PDF